Sarajevo in 2 Days

 Jablanica

-On the outskirts of Sarajevo we stop at the Tunnel Museum.
-During the Siege of Sarajevo, when the city was cut off from the rest of Bosnia, a tunnel was built under the airport to smuggle supplies in and the wounded out of the city.
+On the outskirts of Sarajevo is the Tunnel of Hope.
+During the Siege of Sarajevo, when the city was cut off from the rest of Bosnia for a total of 1425 days, a tunnel was built under the airport to smuggle supplies in and the wounded out of the city.

 Tunnel of Hope